christian-westbrook/anansi/README.md

 </blog>
 ```

-Additional optional tags that are not currently being used, but for which we have plans to implement, include `<excerpt>` and `<tag>`, with planned support for multiple `<tag>` entries in the same blog post.
+Optional tags that are not currently supported but that have plans to be implemented include `<excerpt>` and `<tag>`, both of which are demonstrated in the file `/public/blogs/demo.xml`.

 The `<content>` tag currently supports a subset Markdown symbols.
 Complete support of all Markdown syntax is planned for the future.
 The following Markdown elements are currently supported:

 - Heading - #, ##, ###, etc.
+- Newline - Two consecutive spaces trailing a line
 - Bold - \*\*bold text\*\*
 - Italic - \*italicized text\*
 - Bold & Italic - \*\*\*bold and italicized text\*\*\*
 - Link - \[title\]\(https://www.example.com\)
 - Image - !\[alt text\]\(image.jpg\)

+We want to help you create inspiring content.
 More blog authoring features are planned for future releases.
-To request a particular feature, feel free to submit an issue [here](https://github.com/christian-westbrook/portfolio-web-system/issues) using the `enhancement` label.
+To request a particular feature, feel free to submit an issue [here](https://github.com/christian-westbrook/anansi/issues) using the `enhancement` label.

 ## Deploy